Spectral gap

 In mathematics, the spectral gap is the difference between the moduli of the two largest eigenvalues of a matrix or operator; alternately, it is sometimes taken as the smallest non-zero eigenvalue.
 Various theorems relate this difference to other properties of the system.
+The spectral gap gets its name from the matrix spectrum, that is, for a matrix, the list of its eigenvalues.
+It provides insight on diffusion within the graph: corresponding the spectral gap to the smallest non-zero eigenvalue, it is then the mode of the network state that shows the slowest exponential decay over time.